molmod/stacie/docs/source/theory/autocorrelation_integral/overview.md

 The goal of Stacie is to estimate the integral of the autocorrelation function of a physical continuous time-dependent function with an infinite domain.
-In computational studies, however, one resorts to discrete and finite time series.
+In computational studies, however, one resorts to discrete and finite time-dependent sequences.
-We first formulate the Stacie's goal in the continuous case and then reformulate it in the discrete case.
+We first formulate Stacie's goal in the continuous case and then reformulate it in the discrete case.

 ## Continuous time, infinite domain